Law Office of Victoria Wickman | Est. 2009

 A serious injury or illness can significantly impact your life, which is why it is vital to get positive results from your case.
 The outcome might enable you to get medical treatment, provide for your family or achieve other goals.

-Law Office of Victoria Wickman has achieved meaningful results for its clients across a wide range of personal injury cases.
-Below are some examples of the firm’s successful recoveries for clients.*
+At the Law Office of Victoria Wickman, we have achieved meaningful results for our clients across a wide range of personal injury cases.
+Below are some examples of our successful recoveries for clients.*

 Estate of Doe v.
 Urgent Care and Hospital